Xyomania/AnimeWall/content/_index.md

 ---
-description: Discover and download free HD and 4K wallpapers for all devices at Wallpaper.cyou.
+description: Discover and download free HD and 4K wallpapers anime for all devices at animewall.
 Stunning collection for your desktop, phone, or tablet.
-title: Free HD Wallpaper Downloads
+title: Anime HD Wallpaper Downloads
 resources:
   - src: default-home-cover.jpg
     params: